How to use a chimney starter – 5 Simple Steps – Guide

 When food comes in contact with chemical burn, food flavor changes, something that true BBQ enthusiasts dislike.

-How do you use a charcoal chimney without newspaper?
+How to use a charcoal chimney without newspaper?

-There are tricks and methods to start the chimney using wax cubes, vegetable oils, and other tools, including torches.
+There are tricks and methods to start the chimney using Lighter (wax) Cubes, vegetable oils, and other tools, including torches.
 Paper towels can be soaked in a bit of olive oil to start a slow-burning fire and start the chimney.

 Do charcoal chimney starters work?